This fact sheet is for information only. Credit reporting laws are complex and technical. It’s recommended you get legal advice about your situation.

-- Make affordable repayment arrangements as quickly as you can
+- Make an affordable repayment arrangement as quickly as you can and stick to it;

 WHAT DO I DO IF THERE IS A PROBLEM WITH MY CREDIT REPORT?

-Get a copy of your credit record.
-If the information in your credit record is wrong or misleading you can make a complaint.
+Get a copy of your credit report.
+If the information in your credit report is wrong or misleading you can make a complaint.

 Call or write to the credit provider and raise your dispute.
 You need to give reasons as to why the listing is misleading or wrong.
 The credit provider has 30 days to respond.

 - You do not owe the debt listed.
 For example, someone used your stolen ID and obtained a loan.
-Write giving details of what happened and a copy of your report to the police.
+Write giving details of what happened and report it to the police.
+Then send a copy of the police report to the credit provider;

 - You were listed as a “clearout” and you were easily contactable and are now in contact with the credit provider.
 For example, you separated from your partner in a joint loan and forgot to notify the lender of your new address.
-You were always listed in the phone book or your mobile number never changed.
-In this case you would argue that it was unreasonable to list you as a “clearout”.
+Your mobile or email have never changed.
+In this case you would argue that it was unreasonable to list you as a “clearout”;

 If the credit provider: